Edison-Kiseh/Note-app/README.md

 # Note-app

 Ohh I loved making this one as well.
 It is a note web application that i made using angular.
 It is similar to the OneNote app.
+During my second semester in the second year, all I had to do was to create the gui and a local json db but now in my third year I gotta add a bunch of stuff like authentication, use a firebase db etc...